The Physician's Tale: Themes

-Recurring themes in the tale include consent and sacrifice.
+Recurring themes in the tale include consent, virtue, justice, and sacrifice.

 On the subject of consent, many critics have noted that in the original versions of the story Virginia was not given the choice of whether she could live or not.
 For example, in her essay "The Creation of Consent in the Physician's Tale", Lianna Farber points out the detail of Virginia's consent to death "appears neither in Chaucer's stated source, Livy's history, which Chaucer may or may not have known, nor in his unstated source, Jean de Meun's Roman de la Rose, which Chaucer most certainly did know" meaning that Chaucer added the detail to the story himself.
 Chaucer's goal in giving Virginia a choice in his version of the tale is unclear.
 Farber also points out a flaw in Virginius's ultimatum of death or dishonor: "these alternatives are problematic because there would presumably be many other ways to deal with the situation: Virginia could run away; she could go into hiding; Virginius could stall for time while he called together all their friends who were pointedly mentioned when we were introduced to Virginius; and on and on."

 Some argue that the purpose of Virginia's death is to highlight Virginius's ineptitude as a father.
 Farber states that Virginius's ultimatum to his daughter would not have been seen as the proper action for a father to take: "it turns out, audiences of the story other than the Host tend to agree, that this is bad governance."
 However, Farber also argues in the other direction saying that "the responsibility does not lie entirely with Virginius: Virginia embraces her father's logic as well as his power and, voicing both, consents to her own death."

 Many critics and theorists have also analyzed the value and impact of Virginia's sacrifice in the tale.
 Daniel T. Kline, in his essay "Jephthah's Daughter and Chaucer's Virginia: The Critique of Sacrifice in The Physician's Tale", asserts that "the Physician's Tale should be read in light not of traditional hagiographical narrative, in which sacrificial death is socially valorized and theologically naturalized, but in view of the account of Jephthah's daughter in Judges 11, a Biblical tale in which the daughter's sacrifice is neither lauded nor condemned."
 In short, Kline states that Virginia's sacrifice was not something noble but rather a tragic result of a series of unfortunate events.